SwiggitySwerve/megameklab/battletech-editor-app/docs/critical-slots-integration-summary.md

   - Multi-slot hover preview shows green only when enough consecutive empty slots
   - Proper handling of equipment move operations
   - Click-to-remove for removable equipment
+  - Multi-slot items are removed as a group (all slots cleared together)

 ### 3. UnitEditorWithHooks (Updated)
 - **Changes**: